-Delivering brand by the truck loads
+Delivering brand by the truck

 Mobile ads give impression of wide acceptance